-Though it might get overlooked in favour of larger, more glamorous cities, like Riyadh or nearby Doha, the discerning traveler will not want to pass up the opportunity to visit Dammam.
-As if the stunning desert scenery alone was not enough to enchant visitors, the city also offers heaps of fine dining, great shopping and some of the most pleasant green spaces, parks and seaside walkways you're likely to find at any desert destination.
-Do not miss the chance to make this part of your next Arabian Peninsula itinerary.
+Though it might get overlooked in favour of larger, more glamorous cities, like Riyadh or nearby Doha, the discerning traveller will not want to pass up the opportunity to visit Dammam.
+As if the stunning desert scenery alone was not enough to enchant visitors, the city also offers heaps of fine dining, great shopping and some of the most pleasant green spaces, parks and seaside walkways you're likely to find at a desert destination.

 Nestled withing the lush Al-Ahsa Oasis in the Eastern Province of Saudi Arabia, the city of Hofuf (itself known as Al-Ahsa or Al-Hasa) sprawls over the palm-tree covered lands inhabited since the prehistoric times.
 Hofuf is packed with historic sites, architectural monuments and natural wonders - from forts and palaces to the whimsical Qara Mountain Caves and natural springs.